-Enter your name and social security number as shown on Arizona Form 140, Form 140PY, Form 140NR, or Form 140X.
+Enter your name and SSN as shown on Arizona Form 140, Form 140PY, Form 140NR, or Form 140X.

-Make sure that every return, statement, or document that you file with the department has your social security number.
+Make sure that every return, statement, or document that you file with the department has your SSN.
 Failing to include the proper numbers may subject you or your preparer to a penalty.
 Make sure that all of the required identification numbers are clear and correct.
 Your return may take longer to process if identification numbers are missing, incorrect, or unclear.